 - Load directly into Blackboard – scroll to “Add audio and media files in the editor” (not recommended for large files)

-Note: If you are teaching in a pre-clinical block, please contact OME to find out how to send your video file to them for posting.
-Instructors teaching in pre-clinical blocks do not have access to upload files or videos directly in Blackboard.
+Note: If you are teaching in a pre-clinical block, please contact the OME to find out how to send your video file to them for posting.
+Instructors teaching in pre-clinical blocks cannot upload files or videos directly to Blackboard.

 - Panopto